 Figure 29- Identifying missing records Sankey diagram for sub-expression cardinality

 Using the Sankey visualization, we can see that we got an empty result set in the People* ⋈ Crew ⋈ Title* relation, and we can see the origin of the empty result in the Title* relation as it is red and the Title link is gray.
+Since we are not in HTML, and we don’t want to overwhelm the reader by adding all the information presented on all nodes Figure 29 does not show the “hover” information.

 Now that we know the problem is in the Title WHERE clause, we can fix it.
 The reason the predicate returns no records is that there is no lower-case comedy value in the Title relation.
 We will rewrite the predicate to be Camel-Case and we will support movies with multiple genres by wrapping the value with % and by using the like clause.
 The fixed SQL query can be seen in figure 30.